UPDATED: March 3, 2017

-9. Sentosa Island
+9. Visit Sentosa Island

 Sentosa is a popular island resort.
-Well, if you expect bounty beaches that is not the place to be, to be honest.
-Otherwise, it is very alive and easy to get beach in Singapore.
+But please do not expect Bounty commercial type beaches from it.
+It is far from the beauty of the Malaysian island of Langkawi, to be honest.
+Otherwise, it is very alive and easy to get to beach in Singapore.

 How to get to Sentosa island:

 There are 3 ways to get to Sentosa: